Ramvir Singh Bidhuri

 Ramvir Singh Bidhuri (born 4 December 1952) is the current Member of Parliament for South Delhi Lok Sabha 2024, having won on a BJP ticket in the Lok Sabha elections 2024.
 He was a four-time MLA from Delhi's Badarpur seat.
 He served as the Leader of Opposition in the Delhi Vidhan Sabha from 2020 to 2024, having been elected from the Badarpur Vidhan Sabha constituency in Delhi from 1993 to 1998, 2003 to 2008, 2013 to 2015, and 2020 to 2024.
 In 2024, he was nominated the BJP's candidate for the South Delhi constituency in Delhi, succeeding two-time MP Ramesh Bidhuri.

-Assets & Liabilities
+Assets and liabilities

 Ramvir Singh Bidhuri owns assets of total value Rs 52,64,19,941 ~52 Crore+ as per his Election Commission affidavit.

 Early life and education

 Ramvir Singh Bidhuri was born in New Delhi.
 He is a graduate of Delhi University.
 He grew up in Tughlaqabad village of New Delhi.
 He belonged to the Gurjar Bidhuri family of agricultural background.